You can do anything. This is what came to my mind when I first discovered the Cabramatta West Public School Yearbook.

 Throughout the year, many children had spoken of their dreams to travel the world so I thought this was very fitting for theme.

 “The world is always open, waiting to be discovered” is one of your many wanderlust quotes.
-How did you decide to use inspirational quotes in your yearbook and where did you get your inspiration from?
+Why did you decide to use inspirational quotes in your yearbook and where did you get your inspiration from?

 I didn’t want the quotes to be overbearing or take away from the focus of the students, so I decided to include them as headers on every second page.
 Aligning with the theme of the book, I wanted the quotes to inspire wonder and excitement for travel.